Process Engineer

 The Role:

-As our Process Engineer you will be monitoring and controlling processes on the shop floor of our Printed Circuit Board factory with the aim of advising on technical matters; ensuring that processes are adequate to produce product that meets specific standards agreed between us and our customers from the defence, aviation, medical and telecommunication industries.
+As Process Engineer you will be monitoring and controlling processes on the shop floor with the aim of advising on technical matters; ensuring that processes are adequate to produce product that meets specific standards agreed between us and our customers from the defence, aviation, medical and telecommunication industries.

-Preferably 2+ years of experience in engineering, or a Bachelors degree in science / engineering.
+Preferably 2+ years experience in engineering, OR a Bachelors degree in either a Chemistry discipline OR Mechanical Engineering.

 Logical thinking and a good application of the scientific method.